ahoymrag/ahoymrag.github.io/dayTime/# TUESDAY NIGHT WORK PLAN #.md

 10. Design land and building plans
 11. Review pecans - put money into a new account just to pay off the CC
 12. Pay Josh Bills + Prepare for October Bills - create a pecan plan
+13. Edit and post Friday's recordings to YouTube

 ---